-On September 25, 2019, OptiNose AS entered into a license agreement (the Currax License Agreement) with Currax Pharmaceuticals LLC (Currax) pursuant to which the Company granted Currax an exclusive license to certain intellectual property for the commercialization of Onzetra Xsail in the US, Canada and Mexico.
+On September 25, 2019, OptiNose AS entered into a license agreement (the Currax License Agreement) with Currax pursuant to which the Company granted Currax an exclusive license to certain intellectual property for the commercialization of Onzetra Xsail in the US, Canada and Mexico.

 Under the terms of the Currax License Agreement, Currax paid the Company an upfront payment of \$3,730, which was recognized as license revenue during the year ended December 31, 2019.
-In addition, the Company is eligible to receive an additional \$750, which is being held in escrow for a limited period to cover certain indemnification obligations.
-The Company is also eligible to receive a one-time 10% royalty on Onzetra Xsail net sales in excess of \$3,000 solely for calendar year 2020, and a \$1,000 milestone payment subject to the achievement of a specified regulatory milestone.
+On December 29, 2020, the Company received an additional \$750 upon the expiration of the escrow that was established for a limited period to cover potential indemnification obligations.
+In addition, in January 2021 the specified regulatory milestone was met and the Company received a \$1,000 milestone payment.
+The Company does not expect to receive any further payments from Currax under the terms of the License Agreement other than reimbursement for certain expenses.